Governance, Risk, and Compliance

 - Physical (environmental) security – Evaluating current physical control and providing guidance on how to design controls to monitor and provide security to information systems

 - Legal, regulations, investigations and compliance – Assist in the investigation of reported or detected security incidents and develop corrective action initiatives.
 Conduct investigations into security risks and provide guidance and feedback on investigation procedures, disciplinary rules, and communication to external customers, agencies and law enforcement.

 Security means more than check lists.

 An organization’s security environment is dynamic: new threats constantly emerge and new solutions to meet them continuously developed.
-Sienna helps government organizations monitor, prioritize, and effectively manage their risks to create an acceptable level of security within which it can conduct its operations.
+ConnectWise helps government organizations monitor, prioritize, and effectively manage their risks to create an acceptable level of security within which it can conduct its operations.
 In many ways, cybersecurity is a corporate governance issue—it crosses traditional functional boundaries and requires a strategy and support from the highest levels of leadership.
-Sienna can help government organizations develop effective IA policies and develop plans for driving the policies down through all levels of the organization.
+ConnectWise can help government organizations develop effective IA policies and develop plans for driving the policies down through all levels of the organization.
 We take an enterprise-level perspective, identifying and mitigating security weaknesses, not only in the infrastructure and application layers, but also within business processes and employee practices.

 Our IA and Cybersecurity capabilities include:

 - Certification and accreditation